RuizeHan/DSAR-CF/README.md

 We then develop a level-set algorithm to iteratively optimize the regularization weight map in each frame.

 ## Experiments
-The experimental results on OTB-2013/2015:
+The experimental results on OTB-2013/2015: (We put the raw results in results_DSAR-CF_OTB15.zip)

 ![res](https://github.com/HanRuize/DSAR-CF/blob/master/figs/res.png)